The 357 Company Launches 357 Kerbsyde Last Mile Delivery Service

 About The 357 Company

 The 357 Company, is setting the standard of excellence for logistics and supply chain management, centered around compliant standard operating procedures and dedication to unparalleled customer service and business ethics.
 Headquartered in Illinois, 357’s leadership team collectively has over 50 years of transportation, logistics, medical device, and supply chain management experience, in addition to developing operational processes and procedures for some of largest brands in the restaurant home delivery and highly regulated medical cannabis industries, including Grubhub, Verano, and PharmaCann.
-For more information on 357 and the logistics industry visit www.357Company.com and follow 357 on social media: Facebook, Instagram, and LinkedIn.
+For more information on 357, its subsidiaries 357 Kerbsyde, 357 Logistics, 357 Hemp Logistics and 357 Marketplace and the logistics industry visit www.357Company.com and follow 357 on social media: Facebook, Instagram, and LinkedIn.

 CONTACTS: